 You will need to fill in the forms and send any supporting documents needed.
 The next step is to follow the instructions for new registrations of vehicles in the United Kingdom.
 In some cases DVLA will ask to inspect the imported vehicle.

-DVLA do not accept photocopies or faxes when registering an imported vehicle.
+DVLA do not accept photocopies or faxes when registering an imported car.
 So, you will also need to send extra original documentation including:

 What if you do not have the original foreign registration certificate?
 In some cases, DVLA may accept other proof of the manufacture date.
 For example, they might accept a letter from the manufacturer or a letter from a vehicle enthusiast club.